Totton College: Leadership

-Nacro's Director and Principal of Education, Elise Temple, is the current Principal of Totton College, supported by Hannah Avoth as Vice Principal and Campus Lead.
+Nacro's Director and Principal of Education, Elise Temple, is the current Principal of Nacro Education, supported by Hannah Avoth as Vice Principal and Campus Lead.
 Prior to this, Dr Maxine Room CBE was Interim Campus Principal from October 2017, following previous Campus Principal Derek Headrige, who joined the college in April 2016.
 In April 2015 the interim Principal was Jo Landles.

 He was supported by Jo Landles, Vice Principal; Rob Dunford, Assistant Principal for Enterprise, Innovation and Business Development; and Alex Richards, Assistant Principal for College Services.

 The college is governed by a Board of Governors that comprise the leadership team, members of staff, members of the public and parents and elected members from Totton College Students' Union who represent the student body.

 Faculties

-The college divides their subjects and courses into six distinct areas, five of which are referred to as faculties.
-Each faculty mostly grouped together inside the college, are awarded a distinct colour identification and are headed by a leadership structure.
-As of September 2013, these are: